vgwb/Antura/docs/dev/DiscoverED/framework.md

 - simple physics-based interactions

 **educational content hooks:**
-specific functionalities to tie game events and achievements directly to learning outcomes. this might include in-game encyclopedias, quizzes triggered by discoveries, or summaries of learned concepts.
+specific functionalities to tie game events and achievements directly to learning outcomes.
+This might include in-game encyclopedias, quizzes triggered by discoveries, or summaries of learned concepts.

 **modularity & extensibility:**
-being open-source, the framework is be designed for easy customization. developers can add new features, integrate different asset packs, or tailor the system to specific educational needs.
+being open-source, the framework is designed for easy customization.
+Developers can add new features, integrate different asset packs, or tailor the system to specific educational needs.

 ### External node-based dialogue and quest editor

-- **intuitive visual scripting:** "Homer" is a dedicated external platform designed for writing and structuring game narratives. its node-based interface allows creators to visually map out conversations, branching dialogues, and quest progressions without needing to write complex code.
+- **intuitive visual scripting:** "Homer" is a dedicated external free platform designed for writing and structuring game narratives.
+Its node-based interface allows creators to visually map out conversations, branching dialogues, and quest progressions without needing to write complex code.
 - **dialogue management:** supports features crucial for rich storytelling, such as character-specific dialogue, emotional tone indicators, and conditional branching based on player choices or in-game events.
 - **quest creation:** facilitates the design of quests by linking dialogue nodes with in-game objectives, item requirements, npc interactions, and puzzle triggers. educators can directly translate learning steps into quest objectives.
-- **translation support:** a key feature of "Homer" is its integrated translation capabilities, making it easier to adapt educational adventures for different languages and regions.
+- **translation support:** a key feature of "Homer" is its integrated translation capabilities, making it easier to adapt educational adventures for different languages.
-- **seamless Unity integration:** the framework includes robust tools and apis to import data from "Homer" directly into Unity, automatically generating the corresponding dialogue trees, quest logic, and npc behaviors within the 3D game environment.
-"Homer" itself offers direct download links for Unity, streamlining this process.
+- **seamless Unity integration:** the framework includes robust tools to import data from "Homer" directly into Unity, automatically generating the corresponding dialogue trees, quest logic, and NPC behaviors within the 3D game environment.

 **Components**